-Using information from resources on pages 5 & 6 of this guide, this session puts into context the concepts defined in the previous session to highlight the key characteristics of historical and current climate of the region or country.
-The best person to present this information is a representative of the National Meteorological Service, or equivalent agency, in the country.
+Using information from resources on the Publications, tools and resources page at the end of this guide, this session puts into context the concepts defined in the previous session to highlight the key characteristics of historical and current climate of the region or country. the best person to present this information is a representative of the national meteorological service, or equivalent agency, in the country.

-Small group discussion: climate variability and climate change -30 mins climate variability and climate change by suggesting possible impacts of both concepts.
+Small group discussion: climate variability and climate change - 30 mins